 Building Community with Poster Session Assessments

-In this session, we will explain the benefits of using posters as an assessment tool and will share our experiences with academic poster sessions in the intermediate and advanced classroom.
+This session explained the benefits of using posters as an assessment tool and shared experiences with academic poster sessions in the intermediate and advanced classroom.

 Jack Sullivan